devwander/rest_api-javascript/README.md

 ## Startup

-Now that our environment is ready we must run the following commands to start it.,
+Now that our environment is ready we must run the following commands to start it.

 ```bash
 # NPM